Master of Landscape Architecture

 This two-year post-professional degree track is open to applicants with professional undergraduate degrees in landscape architecture (BLA, BSLA, or equivalent) that fulfill the requirement for landscape architectural licensure.

-Program ChartContact
+MLA II Program ChartContact

 For additional MLA information, please contact:

-Judith Stilgenbauer, ASLA
+Judith Stilgenbauer, FASLA

 Professor & Director of the Master of Landscape Architecture Program